khitczenko/canprop-by-age_icphs2023/README.md

-# Code to reproduce "The development of canonical proportion continues past toddlerhood" (ICPhS2023 paper)
+# Code to reproduce "The development of canonical proportion continues past toddlerhood" (ICPhS2023)

 ## Information on how to reproduce our analyses